-EonCoat CUI / High Temperature Coating: This product is perfect for corrosion under insulation or high-temperature applications.
-This is rated for 450°C (842°F).
+EonCoat CUI (Corrosion Under Insulation) Coating: This product is perfect for corrosion under insulation.
+This is rated at 450°C (842°F).

 EonCoat Weldable Coating: This product is phenomenal for corrosion protection both before and after welding.
 To date, the most popular use for our weldable coating is the soil facing side of tank bottoms or steel that requires welding - although the possibilities are endless.